 Consolidating the debt to one payment simply means that you are taking out one loan to pay off several loans.
 It is recommended for people with high consumer debt.

-But, if you consider the number of times that you defaulted on your payment on high interest loans, then you can really save money.
-For example, if you have three high-interest credit cards that charge late fees every time you miss payment, imagine how much you are able to save by paying them all off.
+But, if you consider the number of times that you defaulted on your payment on high-interest loans, then you can really save money.
+For example, if you have three high-interest credit cards that charge late fees every time you miss a payment, imagine how much you are able to save by paying them all off.

 What is the genuine way to get out of debt?